frothygreen/word-geeks/notes/vocabulary.md

 # On the vocabulary of GitHub

-Commit?
+- Commit
-Push & Pull
+- Push & Pull
-Branches
+- Branches
+- Actions